Iran nuclear deal: Project Cassandra

 Project Cassandra was a U.S. Drug Enforcement Administration (DEA) initiative launched in 2008 to disrupt Hezbollah's funding networks by targeting its involvement in international drug trafficking and money laundering.
 The operation uncovered significant links between Hezbollah and organized crime, but its later years were marked by controversy over allegations that enforcement efforts were slowed to protect the JCPOA negotiations—a claim former officials disputed.

 U.S. withdrawal (May 2018)

 Trump announces U.S. withdrawal on 8 May.

-On 8 May 2018, the U.S. officially withdrew from the JPCOA after Trump signed a Presidential Memorandum ordering reinstatement of sanctions.
+On 8 May 2018, the U.S. officially withdrew from the JCPOA after Trump signed a Presidential Memorandum ordering reinstatement of sanctions.
 The IAEA continued to certify Iranian compliance.
 Other signatories said they would comply with the deal even absent the U.S.

 I am announcing today that the United States will withdraw from the Iran nuclear deal.
 In a few moments, I will sign a presidential memorandum to begin reinstating U.S. nuclear sanctions on the Iranian regime.
 We will be instituting the highest level of economic sanction.
 Any nation that helps Iran in its quest for nuclear weapons could also be strongly sanctioned by the United States.